-Oxford Computer Group Germany (OCG DE) has produced some excellent extensions to the MIM Portal over many years, including a better interface, role management and reporting.
-IDABUS, an OCG DE subsidiary, is a cloud-based solution which does everything that the MIM Portal can do and much more (with the exception of things obviously done better by Azure AD, such as SSPR).
+Oxford Computer Group Germany (OCG DE), has produced some excellent extensions to the MIM Portal over many years, including a better interface, role management and reporting.
+IDABUS, from OCG DE’s subsidiary of the same name, is a cloud-based solution which does everything that the MIM Portal can do and much more (with the exception of things obviously done better by Azure AD, such as SSPR).

 It is completely Azure-based (no local servers needed), and uses a subscription model.
-(An on-premises version is planned for high security environments, or customers without Cloud connections.)
+(An on-premises version is planned for high security environments, or customers with no Cloud connections.)

 The feature set is that of the MIM Portal, plus

 - Reporting with restore capabilities on each object

 - Very fast resource history, with restore options

 - Event Graph, which is a representation of all data events related to any object in the system – a powerful tool for troubleshooting and auditing

 - Preview/simulation/cancel/correct/resume features for workflows